wpower12/UnitGP/README.md

   selection is used.
 The chance for an individual to reproduce, or be copied into the next generation is random, but weighted by its fitness.

+  Another name for this is 'Roulette Wheel' selection.
+We can imagine the individuals in a population all being an area on a roulette wheel, the area being proportional to their fitness.
+Selecting an individual is a matter of spinning the wheel.

+  TODO - roulette wheel example

   This variation is a huge asset to the emergence of an optimal solution, and is a core assumption when deriving mathematical representations of the processes of GP.

+  *Reproduction*

   The second method of selection is crossover.
 In this, two parent individuals are selected (with fitness proportional selection) and used as source material